Clifford the Big Red Dog: Videos

 Karl-Lorimar Home Video released the video Clifford's Sing Along Adventure in 1986, starring Arthur Howard and theatrical actress Jan Neuberger.
 Warner Home Video re-released it in the mid-1990s.

 In July 1988, Scholastic Studios, Nelvana Limited, and Family Home Entertainment released Clifford's Fun with..., (Note: Alternatively titled in the videos themselves as Clifford the Big Red Dog.) an educational direct-to-video animated series.
 Six episodes were produced, focusing on fundamental concepts learned by young children: "The ABC Message Service" (letters), "Clifford's Birthday Surprise" (numbers), "The Scavenger Hunt" (shapes and colors), "The Rhyme Cat Rescue" (rhyming), "Clifford Goes to Hollywood" (sounds), and "The Pet Show" (opposites).
 Musician Brent Titcomb was the voice of Clifford, and actress Alyson Court was the voice of Emily Elizabeth.

 Television

 Scholastic Media produced a 65-episode adaptation shown on PBS Kids, which aired from September 2000 to February 2003.
 Clifford was voiced by John Ritter, and Emily Elizabeth was voiced by Grey DeLisle.
-There was also a 39-episode prequel series that took place during Clifford's puppyhood, broadcast in the same period three years later, with Lara Jill Miller as the voice of young Clifford.
-During that time, a theatrical film was released in February 2004 and served as the series finale, as there were not any new episodes released after John Ritter's death.
-However, a new series was released on December 6, 2019 for Amazon Prime Video and December 7, 2019 on PBS Kids with Adam Sanders and Hannah Levinson as the new voices of Clifford and Emily Elizabeth respectively.
-They are returning on CBC Kids and CBBC and TG4.
+There was also a 39-episode prequel series that took place during Clifford's puppyhood, broadcast from September 2003 to February 2006, with Lara Jill Miller as the voice of young Clifford.

+A new series was released on December 6, 2019, for Amazon Prime Video and the next day on PBS Kids.
+Produced by 9 Story Media Group and Brown Bag Films, it stars Adam Sanders and Hannah Levinson as the new voices of Clifford and Emily Elizabeth, respectively.
+It aired on CBC Kids in Canada, and Sky Kids in the United Kingdom.
+On May 6, 2026, another Clifford series was revealed, with 9 Story and Brown Bag Films returning to produce the series.
+It is set to air on PBS Kids in 2027.

-Film
+Films

+2004 film

+During the 2000 series' run, a theatrical film was released in February 2004, serving as the series finale, as there were no new episodes released after John Ritter's death the year prior.